BlueBerryBB9/BlueBerryBB9/README.md

 <h3 align="center">Software Development student at <a href="https://www.ecole-89.com/">89 - École supérieure du numérique.</a></h3>

-I hope you're doing well,
-You're right now looking at my github profile, where i *mainly* show most of my schools projects and configs for linux.
+You're right now looking at my github profile, where i *mainly* show most of my schools projects and configs for other OSs.

 ### My skills ?